 Incorporate Handmade Objects and Imperfect Materials:

 Add a reclaimed wood coffee table, a hand-thrown ceramic vase, or a vintage armchair with patina.
-Let these objects be focal points, conversation starters, and subtle ambassadors of the wabi-sabi aesthetic.
+Designate these as focal points, conversation pieces, and discreet emissaries of the wabi-sabi look.

 Embrace Space and Imperfection: